robinoldman/bike-site/README.md

 alerts
-A 'you've won' alert appears when the word has been correctly guesssed a'you've lost' alert appears when the player has not guessed the word in under 7 guesses.
+A 'you've won' alert appears when the word has been correctly guesssed a 'you've lost' alert appears when the player has not guessed the word in under 7 guesses.
 This alert is delayed my 2 seconds to allow the player the oppportunity to see the final 'explosion image'

 ![alert](./assets/images/alert.png)